Understand the phenomenon and consequences of explosions

 Are you responsible for industrial premises that fall under the DSEAR or ATEX regulations?
 Do you design new process plants or maintain existing ones?
 Do you work in hazardous areas?

-Our Comprehensive Explosion Science course will give you a detailed understanding of the phenomenon of explosions including their consequences, prevention techniques and regulatory requirements for a safe working environment.
+Our Comprehensive Explosion Science course will give you a detailed understanding of the phenomenon of explosions including their consequences, the prevention techniques available, and the regulatory requirements for a safe and compliant working environment.

 Topics covered include gas and dust explosion theory, DSEAR and ATEX regulations, ignition theory, hazardous area classification, risk assessment and protection concepts.